 “Enjoying the sunbeam, her grace and poise so elegant and glamorous.
 I could almost feel the warmth of the sun coming off her coat as she melted into the rock day bed.” ~ Kal Barteski

-We couldn’t imagine a better image to represent International Polar Bear Day in 2018, than the one above taken from a painting by renowned polar bear artist Kal Barteski.
+We couldn’t imagine a better image to represent International Polar Bear Day, than the one above taken from a painting by renowned polar bear artist Kal Barteski.

-“Greta” appeared in Barteski’s Winnipeg show Polar Bear Polar Bear last year and Barteski also established a Polar Bear Fund in conjunction with the Winnipeg Foundation, that focuses on contributing to innovative, non-invasive polar bear research.
+“Greta” appeared in Barteski’s Winnipeg show Polar Bear Polar Bear in 2017 and Barteski also established a Polar Bear Fund in conjunction with the Winnipeg Foundation, that focuses on contributing to innovative, non-invasive polar bear research.

 “It’s been a long time coming,” said Barteski on her Web site.
 “And it is not my idea alone.
 I live in a province that is the home to one of the largest populations of denning mother polar bears.
 I believe wholeheartedly that this is a responsibility not to be taken lightly.
 I believe that when mothers, of any creature, are treated with respect and dignity – their children thrive.
 I also believe that polar bears are a mighty, mighty spirit that should be supported, honoured and cherished.”